MohitShridhar/dynamic_gazebo_models/README.md

 ### Architecture

 The dynamic properties of a model, e.g.:linear & angular velocities, are controlled via topics.
-These topics are wrapped with a layer of customized services to process commands such as 'open-close state' for flip-open doors  or 'target floor' for elevators.
+These topics are wrapped with a layer of custom services to process commands such as 'open-close state' for flip-open doors  or 'target floor' for elevators.

+## Installation

+### Dependencies
+ROS Hydro
+Gazebo 3.0+